Whelping Checklist – What Supplies Do You Need Before Your Dog Has A Litter Of Puppies?

 Update: I wrote most of this blog post last week and Raven’s puppies ended up coming early.
 Two notes I’d like to add:

-Of course, things can go wrong and that’s when it’s good to have your veterinarian’s (or if it’s after hours your emergency vet) phone number handy.
+Of course, things can go wrong and that’s when it’s good to have your veterinarian’s (or if it’s after hours your emergency vet’s) phone number handy.

 I have both numbers programmed into my phone and written down on my “Emergency Phone Numbers” document.

-If there’s one thing I learned it’s stress and anxiety is not good for me, my dogs, nor the puppies.
+If there’s one thing I learned it’s that stress and anxiety are not good for me, my dogs, or the puppies.

 So, to ease the anxiety, be prepared by making sure you have everything you need on your whelping checklist.
 Then, let nature take her course.